Mari Berkers appreciates the challenges of the game

 Mari adds: “The most challenging part of playing golf for me is to maintain my balance during the golf swing.
 It becomes even more challenging if the ball is above or below my feet, as I already lean into the ball because of the difference in length between my legs.”

-After a little over 10 years in the game, Mari is still doing this but on a bigger scale.
-In July, 2024, he took part in the EGA’s European Team Championship for Golfers with Disability (Mari’s fourth time representing his country in this way), held at Golf Club Hösel in Germany.
-He said it was a privilege to take part with his Dutch teammates led by the National Coach Marcella Neggers.
+After a little over 10 years in the game, Mari is still doing just that but on a bigger scale.
+In July, 2024, he took part in the EGA’s European Team Championship for Golfers with Disability (Mari’s fourth time representing his country), held at Golf Club Hösel in Germany.
+He said it was a privilege to take part with his Dutch teammates led by the national coach Marcella Neggers.
 New event rules to enable more competitive team opportunities for players with different impairments met with Mari’s approval.
 “I saw a lot of new players who I hadn’t seen in previous tournaments and it really felt like an all-inclusive tournament.
 Also, because all the rounds were played in two teams of two players, you had to adapt to your team mate, and as we all know, good teamwork makes the dream work!”

-When we were talking with Mari in August, 2024, he was preparing to represent the Netherlands once more, qualifying for selection via the World Ranking for Golfers with Disability to play for his national team, in the G4D Tour @ Betfred British Masters (26-27 August, 2024) at The Belfry, in England’s West Midlands – this series of events run by the DP World Tour and supported by EDGA.
+A month later in August, he would represent the Netherlands once more, qualifying for selection via the World Ranking for Golfers with Disability to play in the G4D Tour @ Betfred British Masters at The Belfry, in England’s West Midlands – this series of events run by the DP World Tour and supported by EDGA.

-This followed in May, Mari’s qualification for his biggest individual event so far, The G4D Open held at Woburn, England, which he described as an “amazing” experience.
-He describes the European Championship and the G4D Tour as the “pièce de résistance” of these EDGA supported tournaments.
-Mari has played regularly on the EDGA Tour and says: “The EDGA tournaments are organised perfectly on fantastic golf courses and bring lots of players from different countries and different playing levels together in one single event.”
+This all followed on from May, and Mari’s qualification for The G4D Open held at Woburn, England, which he then described as the “pièce de résistance” of these EDGA supported tournaments.
+Mari has played regularly on the EDGA Tour and says: “The EDGA tournaments are organised perfectly on fantastic golf courses and they bring lots of players from different countries and different playing levels together in one single event.”

 We ask Mari whether the game can seem at times just too difficult to master?
 “Well, golf, yes it is difficult to master, but practise makes (almost) perfect.
 The more energy you put into practise, the better is the result on the golf course.

-“Practise does make perfect, so it helps me a lot to get the feel for the right balance in my swing.
+“Practise does make perfect in a way, so it helps me a lot to get the feel for the right balance in my swing.
 When you practise you feel your skills improving and it helps me a lot on the course when you have to make a difficult shot.
-Finally I like to be good on the greens, so that’s what I practise the most.
+Finally, I like to be good on the greens, so that’s what I practise the most.
 My chipping is something that I want to improve, it is still the worst part of my game, so it’s ‘#workinprogress’.

 A golfer ultimately plays the shot alone, but Mari understands that you don’t arrive at that moment to swing the club as a person who is alone.
-He is very much aware that he didn’t get to be a proficient golfer with a 2.5 handicap simply by himself.
-Mari had explained that his Mother had helped him develop the mindset to get the best out of himself and through golf he his grateful for the encouragement from his club coach Kevin Broekhuis, his friends and not least his caddie, Christine.
+He is very much aware that he didn’t get to be a proficient golfer with a 2.1 handicap simply by himself.
+Mari had explained that his Mother had helped him develop the mindset to get the best out of himself and through golf he his grateful for the encouragement from his coaches, his friends, and not least his caddy, Christine.

 NB: When using any EDGA media, please comply with our copyright conditions